ShaunakSen/Deep-Learning/GANs/README.md

     ![https://i.imgur.com/dCwit35.png](https://i.imgur.com/dCwit35.png)

 - This can happen if G simply remembers the training data, but this is prevented by a few things.
 Note that G generates continuous data, and as we can see from the dots of the black curve, the real data is a bunch of discrete data pts.
 So there will be gaps as represented by the circle above.
-    - Maybe since the G generates continuous data, we can obtain smooth transitions bw fake images as in applications of GANs
+    - Maybe since the G generates continuous data, we can obtain smooth transitions bw fake images as in applications of GANs (we will see this later)
 - Also G never really sees the training data directly.
 So it does not remember it exactly

 ### GAN Algorithm